A clear, repeatable structure that teachers and children can trust.

 - Both are tracked through the same assessment and tracking system

-- One subscription covers everything, no bolt-ons needed
+- One subscription covers everything, with no bolt-ons needed

 Big Maths Beat That!

 Every week, every child takes the Beat That! challenge.
-The questions on each challenge (CLIC, Learn Its and SAFE) represent key knowledge for that term, giving the school perfect transparency as to which pupils are on track.
+The questions on each challenge represent key knowledge for that term, giving the school clear visibility of which pupils are on track.

-But Beat That! isn’t just assessment.
-It’s the moment children talk about at home.
+Beat That! is also the moment children talk about at home.
 Every child targets their own previous score, and every improvement is celebrated with personalised certificates.
-Full marks, a personal best, moving up a level… there’s always something to celebrate!

 See Assessment & Tracking →Big Maths has provided us with clear progression across our whole school where each step is broken down into steps that children can actually understand.
 Since using Big Maths the children in our school are enthused and gaining confidence.